 A seat that is too high or too far back can lead to excess stress on the hamstrings, while improper cleat position may also play a role.
 Changing this factors, combined with a well-designed strengthening program will help your hamstrings to work at their fullest capacity.

 The most common causes of knee pain in cyclists are well understood, however, there are many other potential causes of knee pain in cyclists.
 If you are experiencing pain in the knee do not wait to have an examination by a medical professional.
-If you are unsure about whether physical therapy is right for you, we offer free screens, one – on – one with our physical therapists to help determine the best course of action for you.

 In preparation for your appointment, think about the following questions.
 Your answers will help guide your physical therapist toward the proper treatment approach.